isabella232/magento-learn.en/help/free-video-library/creating-websites-stores-and-store-views-v2-1.md

 ---
 # Creating Websites, Stores, and Store Views v2-1

-In this short video, we will demonstrate how to create a websites, stores and store views in Magento 2.
+Creating websites, stores and store views in Magento 2.

 #### Who is this video for?
 * Developers